diesh/Coaching/coaching/OngoingCoaching.md

 boxes:
   - title: "What to Expect"
     content: |
       Ongoing coaching is flexible and tailored to your needs.
 Expect regular check-ins, actionable insights, and a safe space to explore challenges and opportunities.
+[Read how we’ll work together](/WorkingTogether.html).
     items:
       - "<strong>Personalized support</strong>: Coaching sessions designed around your goals and challenges."
       - "<strong>Actionable feedback</strong>: Clear, practical advice to help you move forward."